Frequently Asked Questions

 -

-Savo Health is a workflow and billing platform that helps community-based organizations run, track, and sustain DPP and DSMP programs.
-It supports referrals, engagement tracking, documentation, and optional billing workflows without requiring CBOs to become clinical experts over night.
+Savo Health is a program management platform that helps community-based organizations run, track, and sustain DPP and programs.
+It supports referrals, engagement tracking, documentation, and billing readiness without requiring CBOs to become clinical experts over night.

 -